haluzator/nnounce-scripting-tutorials/examples/singleDevice/README.md

 ## Sample VS Code workspace
 Sample workspace is prepared to connect to nnounce device using the environment properties read by Deno runtime from `.env` file.
 Please fill in this file with your nnounce device hostname and API key if needed.

-This workspace needs SDK to be present in relative position as is in this repository.
-If the SDK is located somewhere else, please modify file `import_map.json` and `deno.json`.